wearefrank/frank-runner/README.md

 # VSCode

-Install the following plugins to have syntax checking, autocomplete and tooltips while programming Frank configurations:
+Install the following plugins to have syntax checking, autocomplete and tooltips from `FrankConfig.xsd` while programming Frank configurations:
 * "XML Language Support by Red Hat", by Red Hat.
 * "XML Tools" by Josh Johnson.
-These plugins disclose the information available in `FrankConfig.xsd`.

 Choose one of the methods described in the sections below to run the build.xml and/or restart.bat in your project.
 See section [Installation](#installation)